-During the summer, marching and musical units from Marine Barracks, Washington, D.C. present Sunset Parades each Tuesday evening from 7 to 8 p.m.
+During the summer months, marching and musical units from Marine Barracks, Washington, D.C. present Sunset Parades on Tuesday evenings as scheduled, usually from 7 to 8 p.m., although occasionally the starting time may vary.
 Reservations are not necessary and although parking is not available at the Memorial on Parade evening, a free shuttle bus runs from the Arlington National Cemetery Visitor Center Parking area before and after the parade.

 In the fall, many activities of the popular Marine Corps Marathon, known as the People's Marathon take place on the grounds of the United States Marine Corps War Memorial.

 - Photos of the Iwo Jima Site Today from About.com's Guide to Cruises